Documentation Index

 Connected Apps

 Connected Apps send completed form submissions to external apps through recipes.
 Theform.submitted event is emitted after the AI response is complete, so mappings can use both submitted inputs and the generated response.
+Image Upload fields include image metadata in the event payload, not the base64 image data.

 Supported destinations are Slack, HubSpot, Notion, Pipedrive, Zapier, Make, and n8n.